Beyond SEO: Winning Visibility in the Age of AEO and GEO

 • Clean semantic relationships

 For a client in the nutrition and supplement space, I created content that included standardised nutrition tables, product comparisons, mathematical formulations of dosage calculations, and evidence based claims.
 Much of this content began to appear, unprompted, in summaries generated by AI models creating a new kind of invisible visibility.
-The reader might never visit the site, but the brand was becoming an authority by proxy.

 Strategy in Action: How I Implement This